elllo

 2. Yes, I am pretty good at sports.

-4. No, I am not good at computers at all.
+4. No, I am not good at all.
+I am terrible at dancing.

 Answer these questions about the interview.